chaotic-braindead/sales-backend-temp/sales_backend/quotation/README.md

+# Quotation

-# CREATE A QUOTATION (/api/sales/quotation/)
+## CREATE A QUOTATION (/api/sales/quotation/)

-Perform a POST request to /api/sales/quotation/ with the sample format in the request body:
+Perform a POST request to /api/sales/quotation/.
+Provided below is a sample format for the request body:

 ```
 {